 C. Auxiliary fans shall meet the following requirements:

+1. Types C and D public school buses shall be equipped with two fans.
+Type A public school buses may be equipped with auxiliary fans but is not required.
 Fans for left and right sides of the windshield shall be placed in a location where they can be adjusted for maximum effectiveness and where they do not obstruct vision to any mirror.
-Note: Type A buses may be equipped with one fan.

-2. Fans shall have 6 a -inch (nominal) diameter; and be 3.Fan blades shall be enclosed in a protective cage.
+2. Fans shall have a six-inch (nominal) diameter and be enclosed in a protective cage.

 3. Each fan shall be controlled by a separate switch.

-74. Water Test.
+75. Water Test

-Each and every school bus body, after it is mounted on chassis ready for delivery, shall be subjected to a thorough water test in which water under pressure equal to a driving rain is forced against the entire bus body from various directions.
+Each and every public school bus body, after it is mounted on chassis ready for delivery, shall be subjected to a thorough water test in which water under pressure equal to a driving rain is forced against the entire bus body from various directions.
 Any leaks detected are to be repaired before the bus is declared ready for delivery.

-75. Wheel Housings.
+76. Wheel Housings

 Wheel housings shall be of full open type.